microbus-io/fabric/docs/tech/codegen.md

 package myservice
 ```

 The next step is to create a `service.yaml` file which will be used to specify the functionality of the microservice.
-If the directory contains only `doc.go` or an empty `service.yaml`, running `go generate` inside the directory will automatically populate `service.yaml`.
+If the directory contains only a `doc.go` or an empty `service.yaml`, running `go generate` inside the directory will automatically populate `service.yaml`.

 ## Service.yaml